queilawithaQ/documentation/_basic/languages-frameworks/java-and-jvm-based-languages.md

 ## Dependency Cache

-Codeship automatically caches the `$HOME/.ivy2` and `$HOME/.m2/repository` directories between builds to optimize build performance.
+CodeShip automatically caches the `$HOME/.ivy2` and `$HOME/.m2/repository` directories between builds to optimize build performance.
 You can [read this article to learn more]({{ site.baseurl }}{% link _basic/builds-and-configuration/dependency-cache.md %}) about the dependency cache and how to clear it.

 ## Frameworks And Testing